 About this network

 This AHRC network brings together an international group of scholars to exchange ideas about connections between musical theatre and jazz in dialogue with practitioners and industry workers.
-Through these exchanges, the network aims to develop new approaches and practices at the intersection of forms and understandings.
-Network events are convened by Dr George Burrows (University of Portsmouth) and Prof Nicholas Gebhardt (Birmingham City University).
+Through these exchanges, the network aims to develop new approaches, practices and conceptions at the intersection of forms and understandings.
+Network events are convened by Prof. George Burrows (University of Portsmouth) and Prof Nicholas Gebhardt (Birmingham City University).

 For more information, please contact firstname.lastname@example.org.

 Why explore connections between musical theatre and jazz?